Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/munitions.md

 ## Hyper Velocity Round (HVR)

-This round is an armor-piercing shell of the late WWII era used versus armor with a higher velocity design for greater penetration than a standard AP round.
+This round is an armor-piercing shell of the late WWII era used against armor with a higher velocity design for greater penetration than a standard AP round.

 ## Illumination Rounds

-***Content to be added before release***.
+A munition designed to provide illumination over a dark battlefield by dropping parachute-slowed flares.
+The flares open at altitude and burn for a short time.

 ## Improved Conventional Munition (ICM)

-ICM is a munition with dual purpose/sensor fused warhead commonly used as a submunition in cluster bomb weapons.
+ICM is a munition with a dual-purpose/sensor-fused warhead commonly used as a submunition in cluster bomb weapons.

 ## Non-Persistent Chemical (NCHEM)